python/cpython/Doc/library/xmlrpclib.rst

 .. sectionauthor:: Eric S. Raymond <esr@snark.thyrsus.com>

-.. % Not everything is documented yet.
-It might be good to describe
-.. % Marshaller, Unmarshaller, getparser, dumps, loads, and Transport.
+..
+XXX Not everything is documented yet.
+It might be good to describe Marshaller, Unmarshaller, getparser, dumps, loads, and Transport.

 .. versionadded:: 2.2